dubotics/dubotics.github.io/resources/using-git.md

 The installer will ask you to configure a few things.
 Accept all the default options, and keep clicking 'next'.

-If you use Windows, you will need to add "git" to your path so you can use it from the command line.
+If you use **Windows**, you will need to add "git" to your path so you can use it directly from the command line.
 Do the following:

 1. Windows 8:
     1. Go to the start screen, and type "Edit the system environment variables".
 Make sure to